 North Carolina Financial emergency assistance.
-If you have fallen on hard times and don’t know where to turn, there are places get the help you need.
-There are programs in your city that will help you with emergency help paying rent or mortgage payments.
+Wheather you live in Charlotte, Durham, or Ashville, no one is exempt from a financial emergency or unexpected troubles.
+If you live in North Carolina there are programs in your city that will help you with emergency help paying rent or mortgage payments.
 Every organization has slightly different rules and requirements you must fulfill to receive emergency rent assistance.
-Wheather you live in Charlotte, Durham, or Ashville, no one in North Carolina is exempt from a financial emergency or unexpected troubles.
 They come without warning and usually come at the worst possible time.
 Find out how to get help.

 Organizations that Offer North Carolina Financial Emergency Assistance

 The government free phone program.
 Lifeline provides free and discounted landline and cell phone services to low-income consumers who qualify financially.
 If you have been out of work or are disabled and can not afford $60 to $100 a month for a cell phone bill, you may be eligible for a free government cell phone, if you receive help from a government agency like TANf, WIC or SNAP.
 The Lifeline Assistance Program has been around for decades and has phone providers in every state and US territory.
 If you want more information about how to get a free government phone, check out this phone site.